-&lt;sup>11 In order to be in a hinge disagreement, the parties in a dispute need not disagree explicitly over hinges.
+11 In order to be in a hinge disagreement, the parties in a dispute need not disagree explicitly over hinges.
 Hinge disagreements are disagreements rooted in differences in hinges, and not in the conscious dispute over what are the right hinges of a given epistemic practice.
-On the possibility and intelligibility of there being disagreement over hinges such as "there are physical objects", see Coliva & Palmira (forthcoming).
+On the possibility and intelligibility of there being disagreement over hinges such as "there are physical objects", see Coliva and Palmira (forthcoming).

-motivated with what we have.
-Suppose there is a hinge disagreement between two different sets of hinges such as the well documented and discussed disagreement between Galileo and Bellarmine.
-As the dispute is normally described, Galileo and Bellarmine held different beliefs: the latter believed that the Earth was immobile at the center of the universe, whereas the former believed that the Earth moved on its own axis and around the Sun.
+described, Galileo and Bellarmine held different beliefs: the latter believed that the Earth was immobile at the center of the universe, whereas the former believed that the Earth moved on its own axis and around the Sun.
 Purportedly, they also held different methods to justify their respective beliefs about the positions and movements of planets: Bellarmine endorsed Revelation, whereas Galileo rejected it and held Observation.
 Key to their dispute is that Bellarmine considered it unjustified to use only Observation to form beliefs about the Earth's movement, while Galileo took as unjustified the relying on Scripture to decide what is true about celestial bodies.
 Additionally, any attempt by either party to justify the validity of his own methods and norms would either apply the deliverances of the methods at issue or make use of other parts of the epistemic system whose justification was in doubt.